 With your help we can raise enough money to bring all our glasshouses back to their former glory and preserve them for another century.
 Click here to read more about the fascinating history of our glasshouses.

 "Restoration of the Victorian Glasshouses is not simply about aesthetics and keeping up appearances, they are tools essential for the long term health and development of the Gardens.
 Please help in any way you can."Toby Buckland, Gardener and TV presenter

-Hand drawn map showing the layout of the glasshouses in the Walled Garden.
+The complete set of Victorian glasshouses in the Walled Garden.

 In 1991 our truly dedicated Head Gardeners, husband and wife team, Jim Buckland and Sarah Wain and their team of gardeners, embarked on an amazing journey to rebuild West Dean Gardens.
 It's been a lifetime's work.

 After the Great Storm of 1987, one of their first jobs was to restore the complete set of original Victorian glasshouses to full working order.
 It's incredibly rare to have this range of glasshouses in operation.
 But their survival depends on constant support in the fight against the elements.